Skip to main content

 What are my rights?

-You have the right to object to the sharing or use of confidential information recorded about you or your child.
-Further information on how to do this is provided below.
+You have the right to object to the sharing of your or your child’s information.
+There are two main ways to do this:

 Can I see the information held about me and my child?